Lab Facilitator Guide

 - IEP/504 Plans – If the student has an IEP or 504 plan, be sure to communicate the modifications to the NCVPS teacher.
 NCVPS will be able to meet most of the modifications, but some may have to be met by the school (i.e. read aloud modifications.)
 The EC specialist or the ELA may make this communication, too.

-Day 3 Status Report – NCVPS will post the Day 3 Status Report in the Reports section of the registration system.
-This report is an early warning notice that identifies students who have not logged into their courses by Day 3.
+- Day 5 No-Show Report – NCVirtual will post its Day 5 No-Show Report in the Reports section of the registration system.
+This report is an early warning notice that identifies students who have not logged into their courses by Day 5.
 A school’s entire enrolled roster will be on this report, and students who have not logged in will be identified as “no show.”

 Make contact with the parents and students who have not logged in.
 Determine the next steps for them.
 If you confirm that the student is not going to take the course, please drop them from the course in the registration system.
 This will help other students move off the waitlist, and that student’s enrollment will not count in your district’s allotment totals if the school drops them on or before Day 10.